aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 - FAIRe terms are listed in the YAML frontmatter of this page.
 - See <https://fair-edna.github.io/download.html> for the FAIRe checklist and more information.
+- See <https://fair-edna.github.io/guidelines.html#missing-values> for guidelines on missing values that can be used for missing FAIRe or MIOP terms.

 ### Authors